Emi Koyama

-Emi Koyama (born 1975) is a Japanese-American activist, artist, and scholar.
-Koyama's work discusses issues of feminism, intersex human rights, domestic violence, and prostitution, among others.
-Koyama is best known for her 2000 essay "The Transfeminist Manifesto", which has been republished in several transgender studies anthologies and journals.
-She is a founder of the advocacy group Intersex Initiative.
+Emi Koyama (小山 エミ; 1975 – June 2026) was a Japanese-born American activist, artist and scholar.
+Her work discusses issues of feminism, intersex human rights, domestic violence and prostitution, among others.
+Koyama was best known for her 2000 essay "The Transfeminist Manifesto", which has been republished in several transgender studies anthologies and journals.
+She was a founder of the advocacy group Intersex Initiative.

+Background

+Koyama was born in Japan in 1975, to parents who were members of the Japanese Communist Party.
+She moved to the East Bay of California with her parents, then was taken in by Southern Baptists in Missouri when her parents left the country.
+After attending college in Springfield, Missouri, Koyama continued her studies in Maine.
+She moved to rural Oregon, then Portland, where she did paid sex work in order to continue her studies.

 Activism

 In 2001, Koyama served as a student intern, staff activist, and program assistant for the Intersex Society of North America, before leaving to found and direct her own advocacy group, Intersex Initiative (IPDX).
-The organization runs classes, workshops, and lectures focused discuss social, cultural, and medical issues faced by intersex people.
+The organization runs classes, workshops, and lectures focused on discussing social, cultural, and medical issues faced by intersex people.
 Koyama and fellow intersex activist Betsy Driver founded Intersex Awareness Day in 2003, commemorating the first official demonstration by intersex activists in North America.

-Koyama is an advocate for the decriminalization of sex work and is a member of the Coalition for Rights and Safety for People in the Sex Trade, located in Seattle.
+Koyama was an advocate for the decriminalization of sex work and a member of the Coalition for Rights and Safety for People in the Sex Trade, located in Seattle.
 Koyama was previously also a board member of the Survival Project, a now-defunct organization serving intersex and transgender survivors of sexual abuse and domestic violence.
+She also co-founded Aileen's, a Washington state mutual aid organization for sex workers.

+Koyama wrote about social justice issues on her blog, Eminism, and sold buttons, zines, and apparel designed by herself and other activists.
+Julia Serano credited Koyama's blog for her decision to use the then-obscure 'Cisgender' terminology in Whipping Girl.

-Koyama is an advocate for third-wave feminism and transfeminism, with her 2000 publication "The Transfeminist Manifesto" being one of the earliest usages of the term.
+Her writing developed theories of third-wave feminism and transfeminism, with her 2000 publication "The Transfeminist Manifesto" being one of the earliest usages of the term.
 As defined by her, transfeminism is "a movement by and for trans women who view their liberation to be intrinsically linked to the liberation of all women and beyond."
 Alongside fellow Survivor Project member Diana Courvant, Koyama founded the website Transfeminism.org.
 The now-defunct website was created originally to promote the Transfeminism Anthology Project, which aimed to create the first anthology centered around intersex and transfeminist perspectives; the website also served as a general resource surrounding discussion of transfeminism in academia and activism.